 This guide is not about lecturing you to "conform" or give-up your ideas and opinions but helping you to better communicate, prevent possible confusion, and keeping the Symfony community a welcoming place for everyone.
 You are free to disagree with someone's opinions, but don't be disrespectful.

-First of, accept that many programming decisions are opinions.
-Discuss trade offs, which you prefer, and reach a resolution quickly.
+It’s important to accept that many programming decisions are opinions.
+Discuss trade-offs, which you prefer, and reach a resolution quickly.
 It's not about being right or wrong, but using what works.

 We don't expect you to be completely formal, or to even write error-free English.
 Just remember this: don't swear, and be respectful to others.

 Don't reply in anger or with an aggressive tone.
 If you're angry, we understand that, but swearing/cursing and name calling doesn't really encourage anyone to help you.
 Take a deep breath, count to 10 and try to clearly explain what problems you encounter.

 In an effort to be inclusive to a wide group of people, it's recommended to use personal pronouns that don't suggest a particular gender.
 Unless someone has stated their pronouns, use "they", "them" instead of "he", "she", "his", "hers", "his/hers", "he/she", etc.

 Try to avoid using wording that may be considered excluding, needlessly gendered (e.g. words that have a male or female base), racially motivated or singles out a particular group in society.
 For example, it's recommended to use words like "folks", "team", "everyone" instead of "guys", "ladies", "yanks", etc.

 While reviewing issues and pull requests you may run into some suggestions (including patches) that don't reflect your ideas, are not good, or downright wrong.